abhay084/K8s_GenAI_DevOps_Agent/README.md

 # Kubernetes GenAI Agent

-A powerful GenAI agent for Kubernetes cluster operations using OpenAI's function calling capabilities.
+A powerful GenAI agent for Kubernetes cluster operations using an OpenAI-compatible function calling API (via Groq).
 This agent can help you manage your K8s cluster through natural language conversations.

 ## Features